Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/08-R_DESeq2_countMatrix_to_DE.md

 {: .solution}

-### Filtering lowly expressed genes
+> ## Filtering lowly expressed genes
-- It is recommended to filter for lowly expressed genes.
-- The genes with very low coverage do not contribute to identification of differentially expressed genes.
-- Rather, these geens can interfer with the statistical analysis.

 > ~~~
-> ## Filtering by minimum count-per-million
+> # The genes with very low coverage do not contribute to identification of differentially expressed genes.
-> # Filter to remove lowly expressed genes
+> # It is recommended to filter the lowly expressed genes.
+> # Rather, these geens can interfer with the statistical analysis.
-> # Retain those with more than 1 counts per million in at least 4 (out of 6) samples
+> # So only retain the genes with more than 1 counts per million e.g. in least 4 (out of 6) samples
 > keep <-rowSums(cpm(counttable)>1) >=4
 > data <-counttable[keep, ]
 > dim(data)